Cogenerated "Green Steam" reduces carbon footprint in Boston and Cambridge

 Veolia's district energy networks serve the critical energy requirements of approximately 250 commercial, healthcare, government, institutional and hospitality customers occupying 45 million square feet of building space within the central business district of Boston, the Longwood Medical Area and the biotechnology corridor of Cambridge.

 Located beneath the streets and bridges of Boston and Cambridge, invisible to the cities above, is a network of district energy steam pipes delivering environmentally friendly thermal energy or "Green Steam."
 "Green Steam" is an innovative environmental solution that recycles thermal energy previously lost to the environment, utilizing advanced cogeneration technology at Kendall Cogeneration Station in Cambridge.
-Following the completion of a 7,000-foot steam pipeline extension in 2013 and reconfiguration of the recently acquired Kendall Station, up to 75% of Veolia's district energy heat supply consists of recycled "Green Steam."
+Following the completion of a 7,000-foot steam pipeline extension in 2013, up to 75% of Veolia's district energy heat supply consists of recycled "Green Steam."
+In addition, Veolia's retrofit of the Kendall Station plant in October 2016 replaced its original once-through cooling system design with an Air Cooled Condenser (ACC) – an engineering and environmental achievement that eliminates hot water discharge to the Charles River.
 This innovative $112 million, "Green Steam" investment generates significant benefits for Cambridge and Boston, including:

 - Opportunity for building owners to obtain LEED credits using district energy